quuinnn/GD4-Prototype/README.md

 ## How to run this project

 ### Prerequisites:
-An operating system supporting Godot 4 (Linux, Windows, Android, MacOS, FreeBSD [or any other BSD with Linux compatibility], or the [Web Editor](https://editor.godotengine.org/releases/latest/)
+An operating system supporting Godot 4 (Linux, Windows, Android, MacOS, FreeBSD [or any other BSD with Linux compatibility], or the [Web Editor](https://editor.godotengine.org/releases/latest/)) and Godot 4

 execute in a terminal "`$ git clone https://github.com/fortunef/GD4-Prototype.git`"